ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Components.rst

 #.
 IBEX displays the import component selection dialog, which lists all available instruments and their components.
 #.
 Select an instrument you want to import a component from.
 #.
 Select a component you want to import from that instrument and then press the ``Import`` button.
 #.
 IBEX displays the Import Component dialog which is identical to the New Component dialog.
-Refer to [[Create and Manage Configurations]] for a full description of how to use the various tabs on the Edit Component dialog (as described in `Create a Component`_).
+Refer to :doc:`Create-and-Manage-Configurations` for a full description of how to use the various tabs on the Edit Component dialog (as described in `Create a Component`_).

 Before saving the imported component, please check the following:
    * The communication settings for each IOC are correct.
 (COM port, IP address, etc.)